Constructing Fermionic Dynamics with Closed Moment Hierarchies: Fermionic channels induced by linear mode transformations

 where $M$ is an ordered subset of environment modes.
 Then

 Hence, Eq.~\eqref{eq:Phi-general-compact-even-sigma} reduces to

-Similarly, all the moments of creation and annihilation operators can be calculated for the states, which are diagonal in the Fock basis $|M\rangle\langle M|$, e.g. uniform averages of the states with fixed number of particles:
+Similarly, all the moments of creation and annihilation operators can be calculated for non-Gaussian states that are diagonal in the Fock basis $|M\rangle\langle M|$, e.g. uniform averages of the states with a fixed number of particles:

 Then

 and Eq.~\eqref{eq:Phi-general-compact-even-sigma} takes the form

 Thus, Theorem~\ref{th:Phi-general-compact-even-sigma} provides a convenient way to construct wide classes of fermionic channels with good structural properties.
 Namely, their action on normally ordered monomials is explicit, and moments up to any fixed order evolve in a closed way, independently of higher-order moments.